Usura slayeth the child in the womb

 Shall sink beneath the tide.

 Individuals did stand up to the money power, but the dragon breathed on them, and they were gone.
-Ezra Pound and Fr.
-Coughlin were two of the most courageous.
+Ezra Pound and Father Coughlin were two of the most courageous.
 But today, like C. H. Douglas, they are either unknown or figures of ridicule.
 Individual courage today is futile.
 A scene from It’s a Wonderful Life is more suitable.
 The world was closing in on the hero George Bailey when Uncle Billy arrived with the townspeople to donate their pennies to the hero which collectively saved him from the rapacious banker, Mr. Potter.

 One last reason for adopting a system such as Social Credit is that a degree of prosperity for all is required for the defense and stability of a nation.
 The strategic importance of a prosperous population was noticed by Muhammad when he observed “in the Mecca of his own time how a disproportionately large population of the poor, fraught with discontent, could militarily weaken a system.”
 It was not because they could overthrow the ruling class but because they had no reason to defend it when they came under attack.
 Solon spotted the same potential catastrophe developing in Athens and by introducing legislation he “stabilized the situation by prohibiting the lending on the security of a person’s body, and decreed a general cancelation of debt similar to the Biblical Jubilee.”

 The inspiration for Douglas was his Christian belief.
-Today, as the not quite Christian West faces yet another major cyclical turning point it would be rather ironic if the application of Social Credit was to be our secular salvation.
+Today, as the not quite Christian West faces yet another major cyclical turning point, it would be rather ironic if the application of Social Credit was to be our secular salvation.

 E. Michael Jones, Barren Metal (South Bend, Indiana: Fidelity Press), p.
 620.

-Carroll Quigley, Tragedy and Hope (New York: MacMillan, 1974), p.
+Carroll Quigley, Tragedy and Hope (New York: Macmillan, 1974), p.
 1239.

 Barren Metal, p.
 441.